brettz9/webappfind/README-old.md

-- LOOK AT old-app folders for deleted info!!!
+- LOOK AT old-app folders for deleted info and to-dos!!!

 1. Document usage of putting in dock for dragging files onto it
-1. Search through code for "Todo"
+1. Search through current and old code for "Todo"

 # Comparison to other standards and tools